microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     cd ..
     ```

+4. Build the docker image
+    Install the dependencies of the transformer examples and modified transformers into the base ORT Docker image.

+    ```bash
+    docker build --network=host -f docker/Dockerfile . --rm --pull -t onnxruntime-gpt
+    ```

 ## Download and prepare data

 The following are a minimal set of instructions to download one of the datasets used for GPT2 finetuning for the language modeling task.